AkyunaAkish/angular-node-express-stripe-test/README.md

 - $ npm install -g nodemon
 ```

-- Running the server in development(needs to be running in it's own tab along while the front-end runs in another tab):
+- Running the server in development(needs to be running in it's own tab while the front-end runs in another tab):

 ```
 - $ nodemon (from the root of the application)
 ```

-- Running the front-end in development(needs to be running in it's own tab along while the server runs in another tab):
+- Running the front-end in development(needs to be running in it's own tab while the server runs in another tab):

 ```
 - $ npm run dev (then go to localhost:8080 - this runs webpack dev server)